Equipment

 It is very important to check each plant daily to make sure that new shoots are forming.
 This is a key indicator of the health of the plant.
 If the plant is stressed the growth will slow.
 Each strain will grow at different rates so it helps to learn their normal growth pattern and watch for any change.

-I keep 4 to 6 large fan leaves on each stem, removing the oldest leaves as new ones form.
+As the plant grows I keep 4 to 6 large fan leaves on each stem, removing the oldest leaves as new ones form.
 I end up with a skirt of large fan leaves around the outside edge of the plant.
 The stem tips will be under the most intense light and the outer leaves fill the area to the tent walls.
 This allows good airflow around the base of the plant and removes the less efficient older leaves which are mostly shaded anyway.

 Each day I need to make sure the growing tips on all of the plants are not covered by new growth from the fan leaves.
 These large leaves will push upwards towards the light.
 Sometimes I can weave the leaves under other stems but if I can’t I will remove these top fan leaves.